joeasley-clgx/GitTheCommits/README.md

 # Settings

 The setting names below are from the `settings.json` file.
-Note that the GUI will have these settings spelled out, but the explaination still applies.
+Note that the GUI will have these settings spelled out, but the explanation still applies.

 Both the GUI and command line will share this same `settings.json` file.